Simeon V. Marcelo: As Ombudsman

-On 30 November 2005, due to serious health concerns, principally caused by his one-hundred-hour workweek, Mr. Marcelo was constrained to leave government service.
-Juan Mercado, a well-respected Manila columnist, made the following comments about Atty.
-Marcelo’s resignation:
+On 30 November 2005, due to serious health concerns, principally caused by his one-hundred-hour workweek, Mr. Marcelo left government service.
+Juan Mercado, a columnist based in Manila, made the following comments about Marcelo’s resignation:

 “Men of talent, vision and rock-hard integrity are the rarest of resources.
 That is especially true for nations, like the Philippines, where tainted ‘leaders’ handcuff us to treadmill crises.

 Exasperated by political infighting, George Washington wrote: ‘Few have the virtue to withstand the highest bidder.’
 Simeon Marcelo had what it took.
 International and local observers agree on that.

 Street yokels, like us, got a first close look at this 1979 topnotcher during the Estrada impeachment trial.

 People liked what they saw then: a talented comer without guile.
 In Adlai Stevenson’s words, he could ‘lead a cavalry charge without feeling funny astride a horse.’”

 The Philippine Human Development Report 2008/2009 succinctly described the performance of the Office of the Ombudsman from its establishment in 1989 under Ombudsman Conrado Vasquez up to the present under Ombudsman Merceditas Gutierrez: